NelisW/IoTPlay/PlatformIO-IDE/esp8266-DS18B20/README.md

 ## Software
 ### Source code and development environment

 The code developed here uses the Arduino ESP8266 core framework,  in the [platformio-ide](https://github.com/NelisW/myOpenHab/blob/master/docs/413b-ESP8266-PlatformIO-Arduino-Framework.md), with [platformio](http://platformio.org/) used from within the [atom](https://atom.io/) editor.
 Using the Arduino core libraries simplifies the coding considerably compared to writing code in the Expressif SDK.
 PlatformIO is a much easier environment to use than The Arduino IDE.
-T

 ### Libraries
 The project uses the following libraries: